-- (a) Appellate Advocacy is an elective course for three semester hours of graded credit. - (b) When offered as a three-hour course, it satisfies the Advanced Practicum Requirement of the Professional Skills Requirement. - (c) Prerequisites for taking the course are Civil Procedure I and II, Contracts, Torts, Legal Reasoning, Writing & Research, and Legal Analysis & Persuasion. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:
+- (a) Appellate Advocacy is an elective course for three semester hours of graded credit. - (b) When offered as a three-hour course, it satisfies the Advanced Practicum Requirement of the Professional Skills Requirement. - (c) The receiving of credit in Civil Procedure I and II, Contracts, Torts, Legal Reasoning, Writing & Research, and Legal Analysis & Persuasion is a prerequisite for enrollment in this course. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:

 This course is an in-depth study of the appellate process, including historical and comparative viewpoints; preservation of the record on appeal; post-trial motions; appellate procedure; research and preparation of briefs; argument, including communication theory; administrative appeals; rehearing; and petitions for certiorari.
 Jan.
 20, 2005; Sept.
 11, 2018; Nov.
-16, 2022
+16, 2022; Dec.
+11, 2024